SangeetaMitra/PublicKB/Partners/customers-account-setup-for-partners.md

 3. Fill in the required information.
 4. Click ‘create new user’ to commit changes.

-### Assigning Roles and Admininstrative Permissions
+### Assigning Roles and Administrative Permissions

 Control Portal permissions are controlled by adding users to one or more roles.
 Roles are simply a collection of actions a user is allowed to perform to areas within the Control Portal.